 Some websites have blogs as their primary focus, while other business blog to promote their main business.
 This is because websites that blog get up to 55% more visitors than those that don’t.
 And, of all internet users, 60% of those individuals read blogs regularly.
 With audiences this size and multiple monetization opportunities, it’s no wonder blogging has become a worthwhile career for millions!

 What is a Vlog and How Does it Work

 Vlogs center on an individual or group of people passionate about a specific niche.
-The vlogger records commentary or instructional content about the topic and uploads it to a video platform like YouTube, Vimeo, or TikTok for the world to see!
+The vlogger records video commentary or instructional content about the topic and uploads it to a video platform like YouTube, Vimeo, or TikTok for the world to see!
 Like blog posts, vlogs are updated regularly and normally represent a larger brand the vlogger has created.

-The main ways vlogs make money is through ad space, platform monetisation, sponsored videos, affiliate marketing, merchandise, and other products or services.
+The main ways vlogs make money is through ad space, platform monetization, sponsored videos, affiliate marketing, merchandise, and other products or services.
 And, vlogs are quite popular, since 72% of online blog readers would rather watch videos than read text.
 Additionally, 44% of all internet users admit to regularly consuming vlog content.
 So, vlogging can become just as lucrative as blogging, if not more so, depending on your niche and skills!

 Blog and Vlog Differences

 Now, we’re going to organize and discuss the differences between blogs and vlogs.
 This will help you determine what style of content creation is best for you and your brand.
 Here are the differences between a vlog and a blog:

 The first way blogs and vlogs differ is in the way they gain visibility.
 A blog get’s its organic traffic through search engine optimization for Google, Bing, and other major internet portals.
 So, when a user searches for a topic on a search engine, it’ll connect your post to the user through your targeted keywords and other SEO strategies.